Imperial Theatre (Augusta, Georgia)

 The Imperial Theatre is an 853-seat theater located in downtown Augusta, Georgia, United States.
 The theater opened on February 18, 1918.
 It is named after the Imperial Theatre in New York City.

 History

 Augusta's Imperial Theatre began in 1917 as a vaudeville showcase named The Wells Theatre.
 It was founded by impresario Jake Wells and was designed by architect G. Lloyd Preacher in the Victorian Renaissance style for a total cost of $47,792.00.

-Below are price listings for opening night.
+The 1918 price listing for opening night was:

-Prices for opening night, February 18, 1918: